-SPJC's current performance meets or exceeds the statewide performances for all accountability measures except A.A. degree transfers and for success of students in need of remediation in passing the highest level college preparatory mathematics class.
+SPJC's continues to meet or exceed the statewide performances for all accountability measures except A.A. degree transfers and for success of students in need of remediation in passing the highest-level college preparatory mathematics class.
 The difference between the statewide average rate and SPJC's for A.A. degree transfers was exceptionally modest.
-While statewide 71.2% of the A.A. degree transfers earned GPA's greater than or equal to 2.50, 69.9% of SPJC transfers met that standard.
-On the other hand, the statewide average GPA for all A. A. degree transfers was identical to that for SPJC transfers (2.85).
+While statewide 72.2% of the A.A. degree transfers earned GPA's greater than or equal to 2.50, 70.3% of SPJC transfers met that standard.
+The statewide average GPA was 2.88 compared to 2.85 earned by SPJC.

-While the success rate for students who tested into college preparatory courses and who passed the highest level requirement by subject area within two years, was lower for SPJC mathematics students (38.0%) than the statewide average (43.1%), the reverse was true for reading and writing.
-The reading pass rate for SPJC students of 72.6% was higher than the statewide average (59%) and both the SPJC target of 70% and statewide goal of 65%.
-In writing the SPJC pass rate of 67.0% compared favorably to the statewide average of 59.0%.
+While the success rate for students who tested into college preparatory courses and who passed the highest level requirement by subject area within two years, was lower for SPJC mathematics students (36.8%) than the statewide average (42.6%), the reverse was true for reading and writing.
+The reading pass rate for SPJC students of 73.9% was higher than the statewide average (61.6%) and both the SPJC target of 70% and statewide goal of 65%.
+In writing the SPJC pass rate of 67.0% compared favorably to the statewide average of 58.0%.